partigabor/aromatica-old/content/items/fenugreek.md

 bibFile = "static/files/bibliography.json"
 +++

+The seeds of a West Asian herb.

+.

-Aromatic seeds used as seasoning especially in curry.
+According to WordNet: Aromatic seeds used as seasoning especially in curry.

 Fenugreek (*Trigonella foenum-graecum* L.) is a culinary spice and herb from the *Fabaceae* family,[^powo] originating in the region(s) of S. Europe; W. AsiaIt is used for its seed and leaf, primarily for curries, breads; diabetes.
 Its aroma is described as like burnt sugar, bitter, with a heat index of 2.[^ucla_medicinal_2002]

 | English |Arabic|Chinese| Hungarian|
 |---------|------|-------|----------|